 Frequently Asked Questions About Insurance Litigation

 First, call your insurance company and make a claim.
-Be sure you note your claim number, as it will become the number in which you refer to throughout the claims process.
+Be sure you note your claim number, as it will become the number you refer to throughout the claims process.
 Second, document all damages to your home or business by taking the following steps:

-- Take photographs of all damaged property
+- Take photographs of all damaged property.

 - Make a list of all contents damaged; your insurer will request this as part of the claims process.